ministryofjustice/security-guidance/docs/technical-security-controls-guide-defensive-layer-1.md

 -   Ensuring all remote access methods are encrypted.
 -   Enabling the capability to rapidly disconnect a user from accessing an information system, and/or revoking further remote access.

-✔ Implement the following access control and security measures to protect Ministry of Justice \(MoJ\) wired and wireless networks:
+✔ Implement the following access control and security measures to protect wired and wireless networks:

 -   Restrict a user's ability to change wired and wireless configurations.
 -   Use strong encryption and authentication on both wired and wireless networks.